amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

  - Avoid using Cisco in the possessive form.

 5. **Trademarks:**
- - Use trademarks as adjectives followed by a noun.
  - Maintain original form and capitalization of trademarks.
  - Do not provide suggestions for release numbers.
 Do not review anything like "Cisco SD-WAN Validator Release 20.6.1".